Roman Catholic Diocese of Ajmer

-The Roman Catholic Diocese of Ajmer (Aimeren(sis)) is a suffragan Latin diocese in the Ecclesiastical province of Agra in northwestern India, yet still depends on the missionary Roman Congregation for the Evangelization of Peoples.
+The Diocese of Ajmer (Aimeren(sis)) is a Latin Church diocese of the Catholic Church.
+It is a suffragan diocese in the ecclesiastical province of Agra in northwestern India, yet still depends on the missionary Roman Congregation for the Evangelization of Peoples.

 Its cathedral episcopal see is Cathedral of the Immaculate Conception, in Ajmer, Rajasthan state.

 Statistics

 As per 2014, it pastorally served 9,980 Catholics (0.0% of 22,073,000 total) on 146,690 km² in 10 parishes and 25 missions with 60 priests (40 diocesan, 20 religious), 479 lay religious (27 brothers, 452 sisters) and 18 seminarians.